Rami24t/Relational-Database_Number-Guessing-Game/README.md

 - The message for the first commit should be `Initial commit`
 - The rest of the commit messages should start with `fix:`, `feat:`, `refactor:`, `chore:`, or `test:`
 - You should finish your project while on the `main` branch, your working tree should be clean, and you should not have any uncommitted changes
+- When you have completed the project, save all the required files into a public repository.